 25. Charlie McBroom

-On his Twitter account, he shares his own success and failure in entrepreneurship and posts tips related to eCommerce on Amazon and eBay.
+Using Twitter, Charlie shares his own success and failure in entrepreneurship.
+He also posts tips related to eCommerce on Amazon and eBay.

-So there you go, the top 25 eCommerce Influencers of 2018!
+In a nutshell, we’ve covered the Top 25 eCommerce Influencers of 2018!

 These people should be in your daily Twitter and blog feeds.
-Read them, learn from them and implement their wisdom and strategies in your eCommerce business.
+Read and learn from them.
+Then implement their wisdom and strategies in your eCommerce business.